ronsegal/RepData_PeerAssessment1/PA1_template.md

 The total number of missing values in the dataset is: **2304**

+Missing steps values are for entire days, so intra day interrpolation wouldn't help.
-The strategy used to fill in all of the missing values is to replace them with means for each interval across all days.
+Consequenlty the simple strategy used to fill in all of the missing values is to replace them with means of corresponding intervals calculated across all days.

 ```r